-41 1 OT procedure carried over from 2020

-42 1 NP5 procedure carried over from 2020
+^{50 1} OT procedure carried over from 202051 1 NP5 procedure carried over from 2020

-- 11. Estimate and final financial statements for the financial years; - Report on Budgetary and Financial Management 2022; - 13.
-Regular reports on the quality of accounting; - 14.
+- 1. Director's documentation (incl. decisions, letters, guidelines, policies, financial circuits, etc.); - 2.
+Procurement documentation; - 3.
+Inter-institutional agreements (memoranda of understanding, delegation agreements, working arrangements and other documents) for participation in institutional procurement procedures. - 4.
+Legal commitments (contracts, SLA, MoU, etc.); - 5.
+Documents relating to court decisions related to procurement/contracts; - 6.
+Maintenance of registers and reporting (on procurement (BEREC Office and inter-institutional), contracts, exceptions); - 7.
+Financial transactions (budgetary commitments, invoices and asset registration, payments); - 8.
+Mission and authorised travel management and reimbursement; - 9.
+Monthly, quarterly, annual budget and financial reports; - 10.
+Draft/final BEREC Office Budget 2024; - 11.
+Estimate and final financial statements for the financial years; - Report on Budgetary and Financial Management 2022; - Regular reports on the quality of accounting; - 14.
 Implementation of the ABM practices (costing and budgeting); - 15.
 VAT exoneration; - Implementation of the BEREC Office obligations stemming from the SLA with the EC Accounting Officer and DG Budget; - 17.
 Provisional and final annual accounts and MB Opinion on final accounts.